daniel-beet/acme.sh.wiki-clone/Run-acme.sh-in-docker.md

 # acme.sh 💕 docker

-As one of the big docker fans, I understand that we hate to install anything on a docker host, even if it's just copying a shell script.
+As one of the big docker fans, I understand that we hate installing anything on a docker host, even if it's just copying a shell script.

 ### Automated nginx reverse proxy docker image with acme.sh for letsencrpt ssl cert: https://github.com/Neilpang/nginx-proxy